KopfSzmercen/TaskoPhobia/Readme.md

 - GET /projects/{projectId} → get owned project by id

 The process of creating queries is known so I’wont describe it.

+# Second Business Requirement

+In the second business requirement I need to allow a project to have main tasks.

+### UserReadService

+But before that I’ll create a UsersRead service to make the app a bit more efficient since now in a few places like SignInHandler I needlessly fetch Projects alingside User when actually I do not need them.
+For that I’ll create an interface and implement the UserReadService in infrastructure.

+### Domain

+As previously with projects, I have to add ProjectTask entity to domain and tweak other entities to reflect the change.